- Boilers and Heating

 Improving a home by installing insulation can seem out of reach on a limited income.
 But the ECO scheme is all about funding insulation for those most in need.

 An ECO grant could cover the entire cost of installing insulation*, making energy bills more affordable and keeping home life warm and welcoming.

 If you need advice on applying for ECO-funded insulation, InstaGroup Homes can help.
 We’re approved to supply and install insulation under ECO, and we have years of experience in helping customers to apply for grants.

 Find out more about qualifying for ECO funding.

-We offer free no-obligation surveys to help warm up homes and improve energy efficiency.
+We offer no-obligation surveys to help warm up homes and improve energy efficiency.
 For your reassurance, our installation and survey teams are following the latest government guidelines on working in customer’s homes6.